parveen-daffodil/au-privacy-policy/privacy_policy.md

 {{PI types}}

-- name
-- address
-- email
-- telephone number
-- date of birth
-- credit card information
-- banking details
-- computer device information
-- location information
-- IP address
-- details of products or services that Contractor has provided to Customer
-- records of, or notes on communications between Contractor and Customer
-- anything else?

 ## How personal information is collected

 You should let people know how you collect their personal information.
 Select the ways you collect personal information.